-The resulting architecture consists of four layers, viz the personal communications, identity management, organisational safeguards and personal control layers.
+The resulting architecture consists of four layes, viz the personal communications, anonymising, organisational safeguards and personal control layers.
 It is also argued that a strong ordering exists between the layers - in the order just given.

-The proposed architecture can form the basis of an approach to constructing integrated, comprehensive privacy solutions.
+The proposed architecture suggests an approach to constructing integrated, comprehensive privacy solutions.